-A full discussion of this process is laid out in Lewis et al. (2011), but the basic idea is that collisions tend to prevent streamlines shearing through, and in order to do that, particle eccentricities damp and their semimajor axis values migrate, typically moving up density gradients.
-Figure 1.45 shows a simulation created just to explore this process.
-This simulation included roughly 300,000 particles with radii between 4m and 13m pulled from a power law distribution with a differential slope of -3.
-It used the local cell boundary conditions with a Gaussian particle distribution in the radial direction with an average optical depth value of 0.1.
+A full discussion of this process is laid out in Lewis et al. (2011).
+The basic idea is that collisions tend to prevent streamlines shearing through, and in order to do that, particle eccentricities damp and their semimajor axis values migrate, typically moving up density gradients.
+Figure 1.46 shows a simulation created just to explore this process.
+The left side of Fig. 1.46 shows the physical optical depth.
+The right side shows the semimajor axis distribution to highlight how much the radial distribution compressed.
+Note